brayo-pip/ThemeSwitcher/README.md

 For manual configuration:
 * Change the `workbench.preferredLightColorTheme` and `workbench.preferredDarkColorTheme` user settings

+## Daytime Configuration

+Configure the start/end day times using the `ThemeSwitcher: Change Day` command (preferred method).

+For manual configuration:
+* Change the `themeswitcher.startDay` and `themeswitcher.endDay` user settings

 ## Extension Settings

 This extension contributes the following settings: